 Wayne A.I.
-Frederick, M.D.
+Frederick, M.D., M.B.A., FACS

 As a triple alumnus, Dr. Frederick’s dedication to Howard University spans more than two decades, beginning with his enrolling as a student.
-Born in Port of Spain, Trinidad, Frederick came to Howard University at age 16 with a dream of becoming a physician.
-His passion to serve and to heal was driven by the personal impact of sickle cell anemia, a hereditary disease Dr. Frederick has lived with since birth.
-He earned his Bachelor of Science degree in Zoology from the College of Arts and Sciences and his medical degree from the College of Medicine at age 22.
-Dr. Frederick later earned a Master of Business Administration from the School of Business.
-He completed a post-doctoral research fellowship and a surgical oncology fellowship at the University of Texas MD Anderson Cancer Center, Dr. Frederick began his academic career as Associate Director of the Cancer Center at University of Connecticut, where he also served on the Department of Surgery faculty.
+Born in Port of Spain, Trinidad, he was admitted to Howard University at the age of 16 with a dream of becoming a physician.
+His passion to serve and to heal was driven by the personal impact of sickle cell anemia, a hereditary disease he has lived with since birth.
+He earned a Bachelor of Science degree, a Doctor of Medicine, and completed his surgical residency training at Howard University Hospital.
+After fulfilling his post-doctoral research and surgical oncology fellowships at the University of Texas MD Anderson Cancer Center, Dr. Frederick began his academic career as Associate Director of the Cancer Center at University of Connecticut, where he also served on the Department of Surgery faculty.

 Since returning to Howard University in 2006, Dr. Frederick has served as Interim President, Provost & Chief Academic Officer, Associate Dean in the College of Medicine, Division Chief in the Department of Surgery, Director of the Cancer Center, and Deputy Provost for Health Sciences and he also earned a Master of Business Administration.

 As a distinguished researcher and surgeon, Dr. Frederick is the author of numerous peer-reviewed articles, book chapters, abstracts, and editorials.
 He has also received numerous awards honoringhis outstanding scholarship and service.
 In June 2014, Congress recognized him for his contributions in addressing health disparities among African-Americans and historically underrepresented groups.